 Assessments for each course is participant-led based on their personal and professional goals.
 Some final projects include: pieces of artwork, research papers, annotated bibliographies, intellectual dossier, lesson plans, book reviews for publication, and other such practices that will support the evolution, retention, and sustainability of the participant.

 Portfolio Review for certification are listed above.
-Each of these requirements are created to support the participant in finding a livable wage professional position, strengthen philosophies of education and / or engagement, and sustain an archive of personal and professional achievements and failures for life-long reflection and preservation.
+Each of these requirements are created to support the participant in finding a thriving wage professional position, strengthen philosophies of education and / or engagement, and sustain an archive of personal and professional achievements and failures for life-long reflection and preservation.

 All courses are Pass / Incomplete.